Buying Broodmares with Nicoma Bloodstock and Mill Ridge Farm

 This process allowed Schiff to enjoy time with the horses on her farm while still benefiting from the expertise of Mill Ridge.

 “Schiff bred her third mare to OSCAR PERFORMANCE and bought a share, making her one of 40 owners of OSCAR PERFORMANCE.
 The mare conceived and produced a foal on March 4, 2020.
 And at the Saratoga yearling sale in 2021, she sold that foal for $180,000.
-That filly turned out to be RED CARPET READY, earning over half a million dollars so far, and running in the highest level of races, including winning two Grade 2 races .
-As we speak, she has won four of six starts,” said Headley.
+That filly turned out to be RED CARPET READY, earning nearly $800,000 in her career, and running in the highest level of races, including winning two Grade 2 races. ” said Headley.

 Buying a Broodmare